There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 Since they first appeared on Britain’s roads 30 years ago, speed cameras have caused controversy.
 Opponents claim they are there to generate revenue rather than improve road safety, as drivers caught breaking the speed limit must pay hefty fines of at least £100.

-Supporters, however, say that they improve safety and that the money that’s collected in fines is used to put back into repairing potholes, improving traffic signals, and running speed awareness courses.
+Supporters, however, say that they improve safety and that the money that’s collected in fees is used to put back into repairing potholes, improving traffic signals, and running speed awareness courses.

 Also known as “driver awareness courses”, speed awareness courses are sometimes offered to motorists who have committed minor driving offences.